PerAda: Parameter-Efficient Federated Learning Personalization with Generalization Guarantees

-In addition, we establish convergence guarantees for \name in general nonconvex settings to provide theoretical support for practical deep learning model training.
-The analysis of \name is challenging due to the alternative optimization between server distillation training and local client training.
-We consider a relaxed distillation objective to overcome the challenges.
-We obtain an $\gO(1/\sqrt{T})$ convergence rate for the global model and personalized models to stationary points and demonstrate the effects of KD and client heterogeneity on the convergence.
-These are the \textit{first}-known results for FL convergence under \textit{server distillation}.
+In addition, we establish convergence guarantees for \name in general non-convex settings.
+The analysis of \name is challenging due to the bi-level optimization between server distillation training and local client training.
+We establish the convergence rates for the global model and personalized models to stationary points and demonstrate the effects of KD and client heterogeneity on the convergence.
+As far as we know, these are the \textit{first}-known results for FL convergence under \textit{server distillation}.

 Empirically, we conduct extensive evaluations on different datasets, including natural and medical images (\cifar{}, \office, and \chexpert) under both FL covariate-shift and label-shift non-IID settings.
 We show that \name achieves competitive personalized accuracy over state-of-the-art pFL methods with only 12.6\% of trainable parameters while obtaining higher generalization, especially when evaluated on out-of-distribution data.
-We further show that the benefits of \name extend to differentially private FL settings and improve the privacy-utility trade-offs compared to full model personalization.
-Our contributions are summarized below: \begin{itemize}[noitemsep,leftmargin=*] \item We propose \name, a lightweight pFL framework with personalized adapters that provides personalization while reducing computation/communication costs.
-We improve the generalization of \name with server-side KD. \item We theoretically support the effectiveness of \name by generalization bounds and also show an $\gO(1/\sqrt{T})$ convergence rate for both the global model and personalized models. \item Through extensive experiments we show that \name achieves higher personalized performance and better generalization than state-of-the-art pFL methods with smaller computation and communication costs.
-Moreover, \name retains its benifits under differential privacy. \end{itemize}
+We further show that the benefits of \name extend to differentially private (DP) FL settings and improve the DP-utility trade-offs compared to full model personalization.
+In summary, \begin{itemize}[noitemsep,leftmargin=*] \item We propose \name, a lightweight pFL framework with personalized adapters that provides personalization while reducing computation/communication costs.
+We improve the generalization of \name with server-side KD. \item We theoretically analyze the effectiveness of \name, and prove the generalization bounds and the convergence rates for both the global model and personalized models under non-convex settings. \item Through extensive experiments, we show that \name achieves higher personalized performance and better generalization than state-of-the-art pFL methods with smaller computation and communication costs.
+Moreover, \name retains its benefits under differential privacy. \end{itemize}